Cable backs further QE to boost demand

 "Where action is needed to sustain demand, and it currently appears to be, the best instrument available is the expansion of money supply through QE - though conditions may call for the use of more creative mechanisms designed to stimulate private credit," Cable said.

-The Bank completed its first round of quantitative easing in February 2010, after buying 200 billion pounds of assets, mainly government bonds.
+The BoE completed its first round of quantitative easing in February 2010, after buying 200 billion pounds of assets, mainly British government bonds.

 A decision on further QE would be taken by the Bank of England's Monetary Policy Committee (MPC) and is not the government's call.
 However, Cable's words could add to pressure on the MPC to do more to support the economy.